Muneiahtellakula/android_development/android-faqs.md

 //Depends on your requirements.
 Use execute() if you're happy with the default executor.
 Use an explicit executor if you're not.

-/*

-.execute() - this function schedules the task on a queue for a single background thread.
-Means that if you are calling two AsyncTasks and using .execute() method to call them, they will execute in a queue(first then second).
+// .execute() - this function schedules the task on a queue for a single background thread.
+Means that if you are calling two AsyncTasks and using .execute() method to call them, //they will execute in a queue(first then second).

-.executeOnExecutor() - If you want parallel execution of both AsyncTasks, you can use this method for execution of AsyncTask.
+//.executeOnExecutor() - If you want parallel execution of both AsyncTasks, you can use this method for execution of AsyncTask.
 Means both asyncTasks will execute simultaneously.

-In simple words: .execute() method creates a single thread for execution of asyncTasks, and .executeOnExecuter() method creates separate thread for each ayncTask.
+//In simple words: .execute() method creates a single thread for execution of asyncTasks, and .executeOnExecuter() method creates separate thread for each ayncTask.

-.execute executes tasks by default in serial order.
+//.execute executes tasks by default in serial order.

-EDITED: If you want to use executeOnExecutor() you can use this code:
+//EDITED: If you want to use executeOnExecutor() you can use this code:

-if(Build.VERSION.SDK_INT >= Build.VERSION_CODES.HONEYCOMB)
+//if(Build.VERSION.SDK_INT >= Build.VERSION_CODES.HONEYCOMB)
-     task.executeOnExecutor(AsyncTask.THREAD_POOL_EXECUTOR);
+ //    task.executeOnExecutor(AsyncTask.THREAD_POOL_EXECUTOR);
- else
+ //else
      task.execute();
-Before HONEYCOMB execute() method run AsynkTask in parallel.
+//Before HONEYCOMB execute() method run AsynkTask in parallel.

 *\
 ```